Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/blog_en.md

 Currently, I think the main limitations of DDN are:

-1. **The latent space size $ K^L $ may not be large enough to represent highly complex distributions:**
+1. **The latent space size $K^L$ may not be large enough to represent highly complex distributions:**
    While the exponential complexity is sufficient to reconstruct identity-preserving face images, it is still insufficient for more complex natural images like ImageNet.
-   - **Possible improvement:** Expand the latent space from $ K^L $ to a larger scale.
-For example, we could divide an image into $ N $ patches, independently select the best patch from the $ K $ outputs for each patch, and then combine these selected patches into a single image as the condition for the next layer.
-This would increase the latent space to $ (K^N)^L $.
+   - **Possible improvement:** Expand the latent space from $K^L$ to a larger scale.
+For example, we could divide an image into $N$ patches, independently select the best patch from the $K$ outputs for each patch, and then combine these selected patches into a single image as the condition for the next layer.
+This would increase the latent space to $(K^N)^L$.
    - Another potential solution is inspired by Latent Diffusion: introducing an additional autoencoder to allow DDN to model distributions in a lower-complexity latent space.

 2. **The Prune operation in Split-and-Prune discards trained parameters:**